HPCguy/Squint/README.md

    code motion to reduce stalls, or register coloring to reduce register pressure, etc.
    None of these things are hard to do, but all consume time to implement.

-Below is the assembly language for the tests/shock.c ComputeFaceInfo() function for the loop body for all three compilers:
+Below is the assembly language for the tests/shock.c ComputeFaceInfo() function's loop body, for all three compilers.
+The MC compiler produces about three assembly language instructions per (complex) line of high level C code in this function:

 ```
 void ComputeFaceInfo(int numFace, float *mass, float *momentum, float *energy,